There was no comment in the Retirement Commissioner’s 2016 Reviewon tax matters (accessible here).

 We think the Retirement Commissioner should have considered the implications of this fragmented and inconsistent approach to the tax treatment of investment income.
 Instead, there was no mention of this issue in the 2016 Review.

 In 2010, we reviewed the income tax regime of CIVs and the relationship between ‘income’ and the income-tested welfare benefits.
-In essence, nothing has changed so what follows summarises our findings of seven years ago.
+In essence, nothing has materially changed so what follows summarises our findings of nine years ago.

 Until 2000, New Zealand had a relatively simple tax treatment of CIVs where the CIV’s income was taxed at the top personal rate of tax (33%) that was also the corporate tax rate and the rate that applied to trusts.
 Under the TTE regime (see section 9 – On tax subsidies for saving), members’ contributions to CIVs that were workplace superannuation schemes were made out of the employee’s after-tax income (the employer’s contributions were also taxed at 33%) and withdrawals were treated as tax-paid capital.